LibrePlan/libreplan/doc/src/technical/howto-develop-a-use-case-in-navalplan.rst

 ::

-     <newdatasortablegrid id="listStretchesFunctionTemplates"
+     <grid id="listStretchesFunctionTemplates"
          model="@{controller.stretchesFunctionTemplates}"

-``NewDataSortableGrid`` is a special component defined in NavalPlan, that extends ``Grid`` component adding sorting feature for columns.
+``Grid`` is a visual ZK component with some sorting features.
 As you can see, ``model`` attribute is set, which means that a method called ``getStretchesFunctionTemplates`` in controller will be called.
 This method will have the responsibility to communicate with model layer in order to get the